rixatron/princes-trust-2020/sessions/session5/Session 5 - Layout, themes with Bootstrap.md

 We don't always want to build our layouts from scratch as this is time consuming and we can make mistakes.
 A better idea is to base our design off of a pre-built theme and only customize the bits we care about.

-We've provided some themes for you to play about with. ==Please don't remove the copyright notices== as they're provided by third parties under this condition.
-You can get these themes by downloading the [themes zip file](https://princestrustcontent.blob.core.windows.net/coursecontent/Themes.zip?sv=2018-03-28&ss=b&srt=o&sp=r&se=2019-10-01T19:09:49Z&st=2019-08-13T11:09:49Z&spr=https&sig=4RIp/oijkrcaTN386XUa4tJ38TIj1/TPNeTf6TkXwCw=).
+We've provided some themes for you to play with. ==Please don't remove the copyright notices== as they're provided by third parties under this condition.
+The Themes are available in the Themes folder under Session 5.

 ### The themes